Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Introduction

 \section{Introduction}

-The advent of network epidemiology in the XXI century~\cite{keeling2005networks,morris2004network} has fueled our knowledge about how epidemic outbreaks unfold across real interconnected societies.
-The increasing relevance of this field for disease control~\cite{metcalf2020mathematical,pagel2022role} has been prompted by the availability of realistic networks characterizing our interactions across multiple scales~\cite{blondel2015survey,stehle2011high}.
-Indeed, the sole structural characterization of high resolution spatio-temporal networks provides insightful information to face an epidemic outbreak.
-For instance, the analysis of mobility networks has shed light into diverse problems such as the risk of importing cases from sources of contagions worldwide~\cite{gilbert2020preparedness,brockmann2013hidden} or the heterogeneous community transmission observed across a given country~\cite{hazarie2021interplay}.
-Likewise, the existence of high resolution datasets has spurred the quest for new theories that incorporate the complex nature of human interactions.
-Consequently, different layers of complexity have been added to the originally proposed mean-field theories, resulting in more sophisticated mathematical models such as the heterogeneous mean-field (HMF) theory~\cite{pastor2001epidemic,gomez2011nonperturbative}, the Microscopic Markov Chain Approach (MMCA)~\cite{gomez2010discrete} or the pair-quenched mean field approach (PQMF)~\cite{mata2013pair,silva2020high} among others~\cite{wang2017unification}.
-Those developments have improved the forecastability of epidemic models and their use as reliable benchmarks to assess the short-term impact of control policies~\cite{shea2023multiple}.
+\rev{The advent of network epidemiology in the XXI century~\cite{keeling2005networks,morris2004network} has improved our knowledge about how epidemic outbreaks unfold across real interconnected societies.
+The field's increasing relevance for disease control~\cite{metcalf2020mathematical,pagel2022role} has been stimulated by the ability to derive realistic network models that characterize human interactions across multiple scales~\cite{blondel2015survey,stehle2011high}.
+Indeed, the high resolution characterization of spatiotemporal networks enables actionable interventions to mitigate epidemic outbreaks.
+For instance, the analysis of mobility networks has shed light on problems as diverse as the risk of importing cases from sources of contagions worldwide~\cite{gilbert2020preparedness,brockmann2013hidden} and the heterogeneous community transmission observed across a given country~\cite{hazarie2021interplay}.
+Likewise, including networks to refine epidemic models has enabled their use as reliable benchmarks to assess the short-term impact of mitigation and control policies on spreading dynamics~\cite{shea2023multiple}.}